 In order to make customized ringtones using your favorite songs, you'll need to open up iTunes on either macOS or Windows.
 But before you panic, we won't be making you purchase anything today — iTunes has all of the tools necessary to do this 100% pro bono.
 All you need is the songs in your library that you want to turn into ringtones.

 This is a cool iTunes feature that not everyone knows about.
 You can set a start and end time for any song, so iTunes will only play that select portion of the track.
 For our purposes, this is perfect for creating the proper ringtone length.
-You can select up to 30 seconds, so listen to the song to find the 30 seconds or less you'd like.

-On the Info screen, hit the "Options" tab.
+On the info screen, hit the "Options" tab.
 You will see "start" and "stop" boxes — this is where you enter your start and end times for your ringtone.
 Just make sure both checkboxes are checked before hitting "OK" at the bottom.
 (If the start time is zero, it doesn't have to be checked, and likewise, if the stop time is the end of the song, it doesn't have to be checked ... only if you customize those times.)

 AAC is a file type that was meant to replace the MP3, with higher-quality compression at the same bit rate.
 It's like if Five Guys charged you the same for their burger as a McDouble (we can only dream).

 You don't need to know that in order to do this step, though.
 What you're doing here is making a copy of the track, but with the time parameter you previously set.
-Instead of just seeing, say, a three-minute song, you'll also see a 30-second one, or however long you set it for.
+Instead of just seeing, say, a three-minute song, you'll also see a 30-second one or however long you set it for.

-To convert the song, select "File" from the menu bar, then "Convert," and then "Create AAC Version."
+To convert the song, select "File" from the menu bar, "Convert," and then "Create AAC Version."
 This will make a copy of the shortened song in AAC format — your original song will be safe.

 In order to make this short AAC file a ringtone, we have to change it to another file format that Apple recognizes as ringtones.
 There are a couple of ways to do this.